 Dozier compensation bill clears first hurdle

 TALLAHASSEE, Fla.
-(CNS) - Florida lawmakers have taken the first step towards compensating hundreds of men and or their families for the abuse they suffered in a state reform school.
+(CAPITOL NEWS SERVICE) - Florida lawmakers have taken the first step towards compensating hundreds of men and/or their families for the abuse they suffered in a state reform school.

-Legislation approved by its first Senate committee Tuesday morning would allow victims of the now-shuttered Dozier school in Mariana to file claims with the state.
+Legislation approved by its first Senate committee Tuesday morning would allow victims of the now-shuttered Dozier school in Marianna to file claims with the state.

 The Florida Legislature formally apologized in 2017 for the physical and sexual abuse alleged to have been committed at the Dozier School for Boys throughout its century-long history.